Kereks

+In 2024, Ukrainian media reported that "one of the last members of the Kerek people" had died; furthermore, he "was killed in action on the Kursk front of the Russo-Ukrainian War.
+But later reporting indicated the soldier's obituary was a fake, and a photo of another Russian soldier from Buryatia, who died in the war with Ukraine, was used for the grave photo.

 Language

 Their traditional language is the Kerek language, but it is no longer spoken.
 Kerek descendants speak Chukchi and Russian.
 The Kerek language, which belongs to the Chukchi–Kamchatka family (it is included in Paleoasiatic languages), is close to the Koryak language and is often considered a dialect of the latter.

 Lifestyle

 Historically, the Kerek were a settled people who engaged in fishing and hunting of wild deer and mountain sheep.
 Southern Kereks also practiced small-scale reindeer herding.
 They also kept sled dogs and collected fur from marine mammals.

 Shamanism and animism was strong among the Kerek, with the Kerek never converting to Christianity.